bryanjarrellj/ErrantTerminal/README.md

 # ErrantTerminal
-A small Unity desktop game prototype.
+[PLEASE NOT: THIS PROJECT DOES USE GIT LFS FOR LARGE FILES] A small Unity desktop game prototype.

 Created as a one week prototype, this project was meant to implement